•Examination and treatment for illness and minor injury

 Family Care Providers

-There are five family care providers who come to the Landis Health Center Monday through Friday from 8 a.m. to 9 a.m..
+There are five family care providers who come to the Landis Health Center Monday through Friday from 8 a.m. to 8:45 a.m.
+Students must be checked in at the Health Center no later than 8:30 a.m. in order to see the doctor.
 Dr. Charles McKee is the health center’s medical director, and is from Primary Care Associates Clinic along with Dr. Stephen Fuller and Dr. Aaron Douglas.
 Dr. Dave Anderla and Dr. Kelli Heindel are associated with ThedaCare Physicians.
 No appointment is needed.
 The students are seen on a first-come, first-served basis.
 There is no money exchanged at the Health Center.
 The cost for the doctor appointment is $8.
-There may be additional fees if the doctor orders any labs or medication.
+Strep tests, pregnancy tests and urine dipstick tests are done at the health center.
 This cost will be applied to your student account.
-An itemized receipt will be given upon request.
-Strep tests, pregnancy tests and urine dipstick tests are done at the health center.
 All other labs are sent to the physicians’ laboratory and can be covered by insurance or private pay.
 These expenses will not be placed on the student’s account.
 You will receive a bill from the clinic with the name of the test(s) and the cost.

 Dr. Buffo's appointments are on a first-come, first-served basis.
 Please call Health Services for information on scheduling an appointment